Harman Phoenix 200 Colour Film – First Impressions

 Harman Photo

 Although I shoot very little colour film, I decided that I had to try this film.
-I also thought it exciting that Harman released a new colour film.
-It is not repackaged or rebranded but brand new and developed from scratch.
+I also thought it was exciting that Harman released a new colour film.
+It is not repackaged or rebranded, but brand new and developed from scratch.
 I had to be part of this… so I ordered three rolls.

 While waiting for the film to arrive, I looked at videos, studied photos and analysed what I liked and didn’t like.
 I had plenty of time because although a delivery time of 48 hours had been quoted, it took two weeks (presumably because of the pre-Christmas rush).